 Suppose the individual concludes that "predict $\frac{3}{4}$ if the signal is high, $\frac{1}{2}$ if the signal is medium, and $\frac{1}{4}$ if the signal is low" is his optimal strategy.
 This strategy leaves him partially exposed to the ambiguity about the parameter.
 Notice, however, that this exposure varies with the signal received.
 He is not exposed to ambiguity after a medium signal but is exposed after a high or low signal.
 Under ambiguity aversion, the greater exposure to ambiguity after seeing a high or low signal may lead to an increased desire to hedge against this ambiguity, while the lack of exposure after seeing a medium signal may diminish the value of hedging.
 These changed hedging motives, ceteris paribus, could lead the individual to want to depart from the ex-ante optimal strategy.
 We call this the hedging effect.
 There is also a more standard effect having nothing to do with ambiguity attitude.
-After a signal is realized, the likelihoods of this signal are no longer relevant for optimality going forward - only likelihoods of future signals matter at that point.
+After a signal is realized, the likelihoods of this signal are no longer relevant for optimality going forward.
 We call this the likelihood effect.
 Because of this effect, after seeing the signal, if beliefs were not updated to incorporate that signal's likelihoods, the individual might want to depart from the ex-ante optimal strategy.
 Dynamically consistent updating must neutralize both the hedging and the likelihood effects of the signal on the incentives of an ambiguity averse individual.
 Bayesian updating counterbalances only the likelihood effect.
-The presence of the hedging effect leads dynamically consistent updating to necessarily depart from Bayes' rule under ambiguity aversion.2 Of particular interest, the hedging effect may alter the direction of updating.
-Moreover, the hedging effect (but not the likelihood effect) depends on the ex-ante optimal strategy which, in turn, is influenced averse individuals and for discussion and references to alternative approaches.
+The presence of the hedging effect leads dynamically consistent updating to necessarily depart from Bayes' rule under ambiguity aversion.2 Importantly, the hedging effect may alter the direction of updating.
+Moreover, the hedging effect (but not the likelihood effect) depends on the ex-ante optimal strategy which, in turn, is influenced by the individual's beliefs before observing the signal.
+Through this chain of reasoning, beliefs can influence the direction of updating.
+This allows for the possibility of polarization.
+We study when polarization does and does not occur.

-2In contrast, for an expected utility maximizer, dynamic consistency requires that subjective beliefs are updated using Bayes' rule, thus ruling out polarization.
+$^{^{2}}$ In contrast, for an expected utility maximizer, dynamic consistency requires that subjective beliefs are updated using Bayes' rule, thus ruling out polarization.